microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_setup.md

 parent: 'Exercise 01: Introduction to LLMs and Azure AI Services'
 ---

-# Exercise 01 Setup - Use AzureAI Studio Playground and create an AI Project and establish AI Hub resources
+# Exercise 01 Setup - Use Azure AI Studio Playground and create an AI Project and establish AI Hub resources

 ## Description

-In this task, you will setup and configure a Azure AI Studio project and define the system resources that will be used for the Hub.
+In this setup task, you will setup and configure an Azure AI Studio project and deploy the underlying resources to support a centralized Azure AI Hub.
+Azure AI Hub is the main top-level resource in Azure AI Studio that enables governance, self-service, security and collaboration for AI projects.

 ## Success Criteria

-* Setup Azure AI Studio and your first LLM
+* Setup an Azure AI Studio project
+* Deploy a Large Language Model (LLM)
+* Deploy an Azure Content Safety service

 ## Setup Steps